What is ZuluTrade?

-I prefer to see consistency rather than high, but erratic profits.
+It is better to see consistency rather than high, but erratic profits.
 But in the end it comes down to the amount of risk you are willing to take.

 Tip Another factor to consider is the trader’s market timing skills.
 To check this, download the trade history in Excel.
 Then add a new column which calculates the sum of the high/low value in pips of each trade.